Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Background

 The pseudocode for the \dbscan algorithm is shown in the \Cref{a:dbscan}.
 The algorithm starts at an arbitrary point $x \in X$, computing its $\eps$-neighborhood $N$ (\cref{l:dbscan:N}).
 If $x$ is not a core point, i.e. $|N| < \minpts$, $x$ is tentatively marked as noise (\cref{l:dbscan:noise}), and another point is chosen.
 Otherwise, the algorithm constructs a new cluster $C$ by incrementally adding points that are density-reachable from $x$ in a breadth-first search manner (lines 8-17), including the points that may have been previously marked as noise.
-Encountered border points are assigned to the first encountered cluster that they are density-reachable from.
+Border points are assigned to the first encountered cluster that they are density-reachable from.
 The algorithm has a computational complexity of $O(n^2)$, or $O(n \log n)$ if a spatial indexing structure (e.g., k-d tree~\cite{bentley1975} or R-tree~\cite{guttman1984}) is used.

-This standard form of the \dbscan algorithms led to several interesting adaptions.
-Among them, \dbscans proposed in~\cite{campello2013} simplified the algorithm by removing the notion of border points completely, thereby improving consistency with the statistical interpretation of clustering and serving as a basis for a new hierarchical \hdbscan algorithm~\cite{campello2015,mcinnes2017}.
+\dbscans proposed in~\cite{campello2013} simplified the algorithm by removing the notion of border points completely, thereby improving consistency with the statistical interpretation of clustering.
 While not addressed in this work, the algorithms proposed in this paper can be easily adapted for \dbscans, with several further optimizations possible.